 Okada-McIntyre Graduate Research Fellowship

-The International Nannoplankton Association (INA) Foundation is pleased to offer two Graduate Research Fellowships (one for $2500 USD and one for $1000 USD) honoring Prof. Dr. Hisatake Okada and Prof. Dr. Andrew McIntyre for their pioneering work in the field of extant/recent nannoplankton research and for their contributions to INA.
+The International Nannoplankton Association (INA) Foundation is pleased to offer one Graduate Research Fellowships for $4000 USD honoring Prof. Dr. Hisatake Okada and Prof. Dr. Andrew McIntyre for their pioneering work in the field of extant/recent nannoplankton research and for their contributions to INA.
 The Okada-McIntyre Fellowship is intended for students actively seeking advanced degrees researching any aspect of modern/recent calcareous nannoplankton ecological dynamics, including seawater, sediment trap and seafloor sediment records, as well as from laboratory culture experiments dealing with any morphological, genetic, biogeochemical, and/or ecological aspects of coccolithophore species.
 There is one award round per year with the call for proposals made in March.

-Felipe Vallejo, 2022 Winner of a Katharina von Salis Graduate Research Fellowship
+Joseph Asanbe, 2025 Winner of the Katharina von Salis Graduate Research Fellowship

 Previous winners